michaeledwards0/secure-ai-deployment-azure-/docs/runbooks/05-detection-engineering-runbook.md

 1. Open **Microsoft Entra ID → Conditional Access → Insights and reporting**.
 2. Select `law-contoso-ai` if prompted.
-3. Confirm the workbook loads.
+3. Confirm the embedded workbook loads.
+It opens directly inside the Entra Conditional Access blade rather than as a separate workbook page.
-4. Review policy results over the available time range.
+4. Select **User sign-ins**.
+5. Change the workspace filter from **All** to `law-contoso-ai` when available.
+6. Expand the time range, such as **Last 7 days**, if the default 24-hour window has little data.
+7. Review the Impact Summary and policy-result details.

+> A result of **Not applied** still confirms that the workbook is functioning; it means no enabled Conditional Access policy applied to that sign-in.
+The warning about `ServicePrincipalSignInLogs` affects only the service-principal tab.

 ---